lawrennd/snippets/_neurips/includes/impact-of-papers-ten-years-on.md

 \newslide{Accepted Papers 2021}

-\figure{\includediagram{\diagramsDir/neurips/citations-vs-average-calibrated-quality-accept}{70%}}{Scatter plot of $\log_{10}(1+\text{citations})$ against the average calibrated quality score for accepted papers.
-To prevent reidentification of individual papers quality scores and citation count, each point is corrupted by differentially private noise in the plot (correlation is computed before adding differentially private noise).}{citations-vs-average-calibrated-quality-accept}
+\figure{\includediagram{\diagramsDir/neurips/2021-06-11-citations-vs-average-calibrated-quality-accept}{70%}}{Citation date from 2021.
+Scatter plot of $\log_{10}(1+\text{citations})$ against the average calibrated quality score for accepted papers.
+To prevent reidentification of individual papers quality scores and citation count, each point is corrupted by differentially private noise in the plot (correlation is computed before adding differentially private noise).}{citations-vs-average-calibrated-quality-accept-2021-06-11}

 \newslide{Accepted Papers 2024}

-\figure{\includediagram{\diagramsDir/neurips/2024-05-22-citations-vs-average-calibrated-quality-accept}{70%}}{Scatter plot of $\log_{10}(1+\text{citations})$ against the average calibrated quality score for accepted papers.
+\figure{\includediagram{\diagramsDir/neurips/2024-05-22-citations-vs-average-calibrated-quality-accept}{70%}}{Citation data from 2024.
+Scatter plot of $\log_{10}(1+\text{citations})$ against the average calibrated quality score for accepted papers.
 To prevent reidentification of individual papers quality scores and citation count, each point is corrupted by differentially private noise in the plot (correlation is computed before adding differentially private noise).}{citations-vs-average-calibrated-quality-accept-2024-05-22}

 \notes{Conversely, looking at rejected papers only, we do see a slight trend,